The-Black-Spatula-Project/.github/profile/README.md

 # How To Help / Get In Touch

 If you’d like to get involved, join our currently very active [WhatsApp group](https://chat.whatsapp.com/DRkjqk1pwTu1pDXC9oeC0q) (for high-level discussion) and/or [Discord](https://discord.gg/ynSY7q9y) (more focused on concrete implementation work).
 People are spontaneously organizing, sharing ideas, and getting started.

+We also have a [website](the-black-spatula-project.github.io) where we keep the most up to date information.